layer6ai-labs/RecSys2019/README.md

 Please use our `run.sh` script provided for end-to-end compilation and execution of our entire pipeline (data parsing, feature extraction, training, validation, and submission) by following these steps:

-1) Set your data directory `dataPath` to point to the directory where you downloaded the official [RecSys 2019 Trivago dataset (Version 2)](https://recsys.trivago.cloud/challenge/dataset/) to.
+1) Set your data directory `dataPath` to the directory where you downloaded the official [RecSys 2019 Trivago dataset (V2)](https://recsys.trivago.cloud/challenge/dataset/) to.
 Verify that your `dataPath` contains `train.csv`, `test.csv`, and `item_metadata.csv` first!

-2) Set your output directory `outPath` to point to the directory where our code will output all relevant files to.
+2) Set your output directory `outPath` to the directory where our code will output all relevant files to.

-3) Set the model version `modelVersion` to be either `1` or `2` based on our two provided sets of XGB training hyper parameters.
-Model version `1` trains XGB using a histogram tree method with minimal regularization and will achieve `AUC_valid ~ 0.9238, MRR_valid ~ 0.6747` in a runtime of ~1 hours.
-Model version `2` trains XGB using an exact tree method with heavy regularization and will achieve a higher score of `AUC_valid ~ , MRR_valid ~ ` at the cost of a much longer runtime of ~2-3 days.
+3) Set the model version `modelVersion` to `1` or `2` based on our two provided sets of XGB training hyper parameters.
+Model version `1` trains XGB using a histogram tree method with minimal regularization and will achieve `AUC_valid ~ 0.9238, MRR_valid ~ 0.6747` over a runtime of ~1 hours.
+Model version `2` trains XGB using an exact tree method with heavy regularization and will achieve a higher `AUC_valid ~ 0.9254, MRR_valid ~ 0.6775` at the cost of a much longer runtime of ~1.5 days.

 4) Execute `./run.sh`